 A. Although the cost of a basic service / channel package varies depending on the service provider, the average seems to be around $20 to $30.
 With adding TV JAPAN, the cost is around $50 in the US, and $42 dollars in Canada.
 For more details, please contact your service provider.

-A. Please pay the monthly subscription fee to your service provider as you will receive the invoice from them.
+A. No. Please pay the monthly subscription fee to your service provider as you will receive the invoice from them.

 A. No. Since your service provider manages your subscription invoice, please contact them directly.
 TV JAPAN has no information related to your account.

-A. The service agreement is made between the customer and the service provider.
+A. No. The service agreement is made between the customer and the service provider.
 The subscription fee is charged by the service provider.
 As service agreement terms vary depending on the service provider, please contact your provider directly with any questions.
 If you are using multiple service providers, you will be billed separately by each company.

 A. Please check whether TV JAPAN is available in your next residential area by checking "Provider Service" on the website.
 After moving, please contact the service provider to subscribe.
 To cancel your subscription at your current residence, contact your service provider directly.

-* If you are registered to receive the program guide or Email magazine, please go to "Edit my info" page to cancel your subscription if you are TV JAPAN members.
+* If you are registered to receive the program guide or E-mail magazine, please go to "Edit my info" page to cancel your subscription if you are TV JAPAN members.
 You can also use the inquiry form or contact our customer service to cancel your subscription.

 A. We broadcast a wide variety of programs, from NHK news live from Japan, to the latest drama and movies, documentaries, variety, music, lifestyle, hobby / culture, animation and children's programs.
 With programs primarily coming from NHK, we also deliver select programming from other broadcasters such as TBS, TV Asahi, TV Tokyo, Nippon Television, Fuji TV, and WOWOW.
 NHK programs are selected at NHK Tokyo, Japan from General TV , Educational TV, BS1, BS Premium which can be broadcasted overseas, and sent to TV JAPAN.

-A. TV JAPAN is available in HD through DISH (all area) and some Cable/IPTV companies.
+A. TV JAPAN is available in HD through DIRECTV (all area) and some Cable/IPTV companies.
 To find out HD channel availability in your area, please check "Provider Search."
 HD channel number is listed if available.
 We are also negotiating with other providers to expand our HD availability.
 We will notify with updates on our website, email magazine, spots etc.

 A. Grand Sumo Tournaments and some of news are bilingual.
 To change the language setting, please use your remote control provided by your service provider.
 English subtitles are available on historical drama, some movies and some anime.
 Those programs are marked after the title: BI =Japanese/English, EN=English only, w/E Sub on our Program Schedule.